 Professor René Doyon’s research activities are focussed on the development of state-of-the-art astronomical instrumentation for various ground- and space-based observatories.
 He is also actively involved in various observational programs for detecting and characterizing brown dwarfs, exoplanets and young low-mass stars.
 On the instrumentation front, he leads several infrared instrumentation projects (camera and spectrograph) for the Observatoire du Mont-Mégantic.
 He is co-investigator of the Gemini Planet Imager, which has been operational since 2013.

-He is also co-principal investigator of SPIRou, a high-resolution infrared spectrograph for the Canada-France-Hawaii Telescope.
+He is also co-principal investigator of SPIRou, a high-resolution infrared spectrograph installed on the Canada-France-Hawaii Telescope since 2018.
 Scheduled for operation in 2015, SPIRou is designed to detect terrestrial (Earth-like) planets within the “habitable zone” of low-mass stars in the solar neighborhood.
 He is also principal investigator of NIRISS, one of the four scientific instruments on the James Webb Space Telescope.

 Professor Doyon is the Director of the Institute for Research on exoplanets.